16 Words and Phrases You Should Never Have on Your Resume

 Leaving weak words and phrases on your resume takes up valuable space.
 Here's what to delete—and what to add—to improve your chances of landing the job.

 References available upon request

 If the job application already required you to submit contact information for your contacts, there’s no need to repeat your willingness to share.
 In fact, your “willingness” could seem like a red flag.
 “The notion that you would refuse to produce a reference if requested is a toxic one,” says Nate Masterson, human resources director for Maple Holistics.
 Use that valuable space on your resume to brag about your accomplishments instead.
-Here are some more secrets HR won’t tell you about your resume.

 The most attractive job applicants have turned their responsibilities into successes, and your resume is there to back that up, says Natalya Khaykis, career expert with ZipJob.
 For instance, change “Responsible for establishing online marketing campaigns to increase sales” to “Increased revenue by 21% by establishing new paid marketing channels which included Google Adwords and Facebook Ads,” Khaykis suggests.
 Specific examples of what you’ve “implemented,” “improved,” or “achieved” show you don’t just do your job—you excel at it.